 Banditaccia is usually open from 8:30 AM until dusk, Tuesdays through Sundays (closed Mondays, Dec 25 and Jan 1).
 The entrance is about 1 kilometer outside town and has a parking lot.

 At the ticket office you’ll get a map of the site.
 From the office, enter the site through a small building with a few photos and displays.
 Once inside the site, there’s another building where you can watch a video and meet a guide for tours of a few of the tombs that aren’t left open.
 Most of the tombs that can be visited have signs telling about them.
 Plan to spend at least an hour.

-- Check the Museums and Necropoli of Tarquinia and Cerveteri site for current information.
+- Check the Museum and Necropoli of Cerveteri for current information.

 Cerveteri and Tarquinia make up a UNESCO World Heritage Site.

 Cerveteri is just off the main highway that runs along the coast of the northern Lazio region to Tuscany – see its location on this map.
 On the other side of the highway toward the coast is the beach town of Marina di Cerveteri.
 There’s a train station in Marina di Cerveteri and from there you can take a bus into town.
 From Rome there are buses going directly into Cerveteri, taking about an hour.